Mexicanoviva/azure-docs-cli.es-es/docs-ref-conceptual/interactive-azure-cli.md

 > [!NOTE]
 > Aquí no se va a usar el estilo predeterminado, ya que no se lee sobre un fondo negro.

-Si aún no se ha registrado en la cuenta, use el comando `login` para hacerlo.
+Si aún no ha iniciado sesión en la cuenta, use el comando `login`.

 ## <a name="configure"></a>Configuración